Jalalhejazi/node-step-by-step/README.md

 ## Solution

-+ refactor the DAL from before to use a real DB from json.
 + use the ./DAL/jsonfs.js as DAL Repository for CRUD.
 + use the ./db/tasks.json as JSON-Database.
++ use the db for all CRUD operations

 		// initialize the json database with this code: